Vengo (film)

 Vengo is a 2000 Spanish-French-German-Japanese film directed and written by Tony Gatlif.
 It is a musical drama about two Andalusia gypsy families locked in an age-old struggle for power.
 The film features a performance by Spanish flamenco singer Maria del Carmen Salazar ("La Caita").

 Plot

-The story centres around a feud among Spanish Gypsies, with Caco (played by Antonio Canales) as the main character who must fight for his family's honor and safety.
+With flamenco dancing as the backdrop and cultural theme, the primary storyline centres around a feud between Spanish Gypsies.
+Caco (played by Antonio Canales) as the main character, must fight for his family's honor and safety.